Dynamic Sitting and Chair Clock (24m)

 Click the Curiosities tab for an illustration of sitbones.

-Many people will find that their sense of the weight of their sitbones is uneven at the beginning of lesson 2, especially if sitbone awareness is new to you.
-Notice how it changes over the course of the lesson.
+Many people will find that their sense of the weight of their sitbones is uneven at the beginning of this lesson, especially if sitbone awareness is new to you.
+Notice how this changes over the course of the lesson.

 You can read more about ideas mentioned in Talk 2 and Lesson 2 in a post I wrote called About Dynamic Sitting, including the planes of movement mentioned in the lesson.